-- Purchases of £39,444 (2020 £51,693) were made from The University of East London during the 2019 financial year at an arms' length basis.
-The University of East London paid LDE UTC £1,000 (2020 - £1,800) during the period for the placement of Trainee Teachers at the Academy Trust as part of their teacher training at the University. - The Chelmsford Diocese Educational Trust has provided chaplaincy services to the UTC throughout the year in question, including placing dedicated staff and resources on-site at the UTC to provide a highly successful Chaplaincy programme available to all learners and staff.
-The value of this service has been assessed as a Gift in Kind of £28,734 (2020 £49,487).
-The Chelmsford Diocese Educational Trust is a member of the UTC. - Thames Water Utilities Ltd has paid the UTC £nil (2020 £2,987) during the period for services provided by the UTC staff to Thames Water Utilities Ltd. Thames Water Utilities Ltd is a member of the UTC. - LDE UTC trains apprentice learners from Skanska UK plc, all funding for these learners is received directly from the ESFA, not Skanska UK plc itself.
-During the period LDE UTC passed on to Skanska UK plc £5,500 (2020 £nil) of "employer incentive payments" received from the ESFA for these learners which it is required to pay to the employer in accordance with ESFA apprenticeship funding rules.
+- Purchases of £43,775 (2021 £39,444) were made from The University of East London during the financial year at an arms' length basis.
+The University of East London paid LDE UTC £nil (2021 - £1,000) during the period for the placement of Trainee Teachers at the Academy Trust as part of their teacher training at the University. - ◆ The Chelmsford Diocese Educational Trust has provided chaplaincy services to the UTC throughout the year in question, including placing dedicated staff and resources on-site at the UTC to provide a highly successful Chaplaincy programme available to all learners and staff.
+The value of this service has been assessed as a Gift in Kind of £16,250 (2021 £28,734).
+The Chelmsford Diocese Educational Trust is a member of the UTC. - ◆ LDE UTC trains apprentice learners from Skanska UK plc, all funding for these learners is received directly from the ESFA, not Skanska UK plc itself.
+During the period LDE UTC passed on to Skanska UK plc £nil (2021 £5,500) of "employer incentive payments" received from the ESFA for these learners which it is required to pay to the employer in accordance with ESFA apprenticeship funding rules.
 Skanska UK plc is a member of the UTC.

-17 Related party transactions
+17 Related party transactions (continued)